Differences Between WordPress vs Blogger

-Head to Head Comparison Between WordPress vs Blogger
+Head to Head Comparison Between WordPress vs Blogger (Infographics)

-Below Is The Top 7 Comparison Between WordPress vs Blogger
+Below Is The Top 7 Comparison Between WordPress vs Blogger:

 Key Differences Between WordPress vs Blogger

-Both WordPress vs Blogger are popular choices in the market; let us discuss some of the major Differences Between WordPress vs Blogger::
+Both WordPress vs Blogger are popular choices in the market; let us discuss some of the major Differences Between WordPress vs Blogger:

-- WordPress supports mobile blogging such as support for Android, iOS, Windows Phone, and Nokia whereas Blogger also supports for Android and iOS.
+- WordPress supports mobile blogging such as support for Android, iOS, Windows Phone, and Nokia whereas Blogger also supports Android and iOS.

-- In WordPress, users need to pay for domain names and adding a domain name to blog whereas in Blogger users need to pay for domain names and free to add to the blog.
+- In WordPress, users need to pay for domain names and adding a domain name to a blog whereas in Blogger users need to pay for domain names and are free to add to the blog.

-- In Blogger it is easy to monitor with help of Google Adsense, Adwords whereas in WordPress it is not possible but we can do through affiliate links in free service.
+- In Blogger it is easy to monitor with help of Google Adsense, Adwords whereas in WordPress it is not possible but we can do it through affiliate links in free service.